rizo/git-ci/README.md

 > Simple git-based CI tool, as Unixy as it can get.

-The build process is directly integrated with the git's ability to add hooks for some of its actions.
-In particular by running `make enable-git-build` a `post-receive` hook is enabled, which is run by git whenever some clone pushes to this remote.
-The actual work is done by `make`, the `make build` action is invoked every time the hook is fired.
+The build process is directly integrated with the git's ability to add action hooks.
+In particular by running `make enable-git-build` a `post-receive` hook is enabled, which is run by git whenever some clone pushes to the remote.
+The actual build process is delegated to `make`, the `make build` action is invoked every time the hook is fired.

-Add whatever you wish to the `make build` action and it will be run.
+**TL;DR**: Add whatever you wish to the `make build` action and it will be run.

 During the execution all the output is saved in `build/log` directory.

-The entire work is done by 33 LOC of shell code.
+The entire work is done in 33 LOC of shell code!